 Who Can Be Liable for Medical Malpractice Damages?

 When most people think about medical malpractice, they imagine doctors making mistakes that end up causing their patients to be injured.
-This scenario rings true for many cases of medical malpractice, but doctors are not the only ones that can be responsible for medical malpractice.
+This scenario rings true for many cases of medical malpractice, but doctors are not the only ones who can be responsible for medical malpractice.

 When filing a medical malpractice lawsuit, looking for compensation from multiple parties can increase the chances of getting more compensation for the damages caused by medical malpractice.